Associate Professor of Egyptology; Fellow of St Cross: Currently part-time

 - 2007.
 Biographical texts from Ramessid Egypt.
 Writings from the Ancient World 26.
 Atlanta: Society for Biblical Literature.

 - in preparation.
-With Didier Devauchelle, Ghislaine Widmer, and Claude Traunecker.
+With Didier Devauchelle, Ghislaine Widmer, Chiara Salvador, and Claude Traunecker.
 Le temple de Ptah à Karnak 3.
 Les graffitis et inscriptions secondaires.
 Travaux du CFEETK.
 Cairo: IFAO.

 - in preparation.
 Biography and presence in late New Kingdom Egypt.
 Studies in Egyptology and the Ancient Near East.
 London: Equinox.